 Coursework is tailored to meet the needs of the individual student and is determined in consultation with the student's advisor and Guidance Committee.
-In addition to meeting the other course requirements of Plan A or B, all students are required to enroll in NRES 594 (Orientation) during their first fall semester and seminar (NRES 500) during their final semester of enrollment, before completing the degree.
-Near the end of their program, M.S. students will present a half-hour seminar that covers the research they have carried out as part of their graduate program.
-See ELEMENTS OF A GRADUATE PROGRAM for more information on NRES 594 and 500.
+In addition to meeting the other course requirements of Plan A or B, all students are required to enroll in NRES 594 (Orientation) during their first fall semester and present an open seminar covering their project before completing the degree (generally as part of their final examination/thesis defense).

-The 32 hours of graduate courses required for the M.S. degree in NRES can be completed while enrolled in NRES or they can be transferred from another department or institution.
-Students wishing to transfer hours should consult the Graduate Coordinator or the NRES Student Services Coordinator for more details.
-Transfers are limited to 12 hours of graduate coursework.
-Transfers require petitioning the Graduate College.
-The expected time to completion for the M.S degree is 2.5 calendar years.
+The 32 hours of graduate courses required for the M.S. degree in NRES can include credit hours transferred from another department or institution.
+For more details, consult the Graduate Coordinator or the NRES Student Services Coordinator.
+Transfers are limited to 12 hours of graduate coursework, and require petitioning the Graduate College.